 When you drag the block onto the signal line, the block connects to the signal line at both ends.
 Release the block when you are satisfied with its position.

 Remove the Scope1 block.
-Shift+drag the Scope1 block if you want to disconnect it from the model but do not want to delete it.
+Press Shift and drag the Scope1 block if you want to disconnect it from the model but do not want to delete it.
 Cut or delete it using the Edit menu commands or a keystroke.
 The broken connection appears as a red dotted line.

 When you delete a block with one input and one output, a prompt appears between the broken connection lines.
 Click the prompt to connect the signals.

 Add a To Workspace block to the model and place it at the end of the broken connection.
 The To Workspace block outputs the results to a variable in the MATLAB workspace.

 Rename the output port on the Absolute Value subsystem.
 Open the subsystem and rename the To Scope1 block as Workspace.
 Then, return to the top level of the model.
 The figure shows the current model.